U.S. deficit panel could delay on taxes

 In an attempt to encourage the super committee to strike a deal in its waning days, a group of about 150 lawmakers from the House and Senate are planning to gather on Tuesday to "encourage, nudge, cajole" the panel, in the words of one aide, to find much more than the $1.2 trillion in minimum savings the super committee is tasked to find.

-(Additional reporting by Thomas Ferraro; Writing by Andy Sullivan; Editing by Jackie Frank)
+(Additional reporting by Donna Smith; Writing by Andy Sullivan; Editing by Eric Beech)